waynee95/zettelkasten/symbol-tables.md

 ---
-title: Symbol Tables and Scopes
+title: Symbol Tables
 date: 2021-04-22
 ---

 ## Overview

-- The [[abstract-syntax-tree]] is the result of top-down or bottom-up parsing
+- The [[abstract-syntax-tree]]# is the result of top-down or bottom-up parsing
   - Such a parser is not enough to fully compile a modern programming language
   - To fully compile a program the compiler needs to take _context_ into consideration
 - Most PL allow declaration, definition and use of symbolic names to represent constants, variables, methods, types and objects